MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 ## Composing operations and functions ##

-The control flow constructs in Q# take operations and functions as their inputs, which makes it possible to include several operations or functions into a single callable.
+The control flow constructs by the canon take operations and functions as their inputs, which makes it possible to include several operations or functions into a single callable.
-For example, the pattern $UVU^{\dagger}$ is very common in quantum programming, such that Q# provides the operation <xref:microsoft.quantum.canon.applywith> as an abstraction for this pattern.
+For example, the pattern $UVU^{\dagger}$ is very common in quantum programming, such that the canon provides the operation <xref:microsoft.quantum.canon.applywith> as an abstraction for this pattern.
 This abstraction also allows for more efficient compilation into circuits, as `Controlled` acting on the sequence `U(qubit); V(qubit); Adjoint U(qubit);` does not need to act on each `U`.
 To see this, let $c(U)$ be the unitary representing `Controlled U([control], target)` and let $c(V)$ be defined in the same way.
 Then for an arbitrary state $\ket{\psi}$,